OblivionGhoul/KannaKamuiBot/README.md

 `Goodbye, @OblivionGhoul!`
 # Support
 Join my discord server above for support.
 You can also open an issue on GitHub.
 # Contributions
 All contributions are welcome!
 I am new to GitHub and Javascript, so any advice would be great!
+I will also accept recommendations on new commands.